fastly/pushpin/README.md

 Optionally, ZeroMQ PUB/SUB can be used to send data to Pushpin instead of using HTTP POST.
 When this method is used, subscription information is forwarded to each publisher, such that data will only be published to instances that have listeners.

 As for vertical scalability, Pushpin has been tested reliably with 10,000 concurrent connections running on a single Amazon EC2 m3.xlarge instance.
 20,000 connections and beyond are possible with some latency degradation.
-We definitely want to increase this number, but it is not high priority as Pushpin is already horizontally scalable which is far more important.
+We definitely want to increase this number, but the important thing is that Pushpin is horizontally scalable which is effectively limitless.

 What does the name mean?
 ------------------------